MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/secure-collaboration-documents.md

 2. Apply the label to a document, and save it.

 Share the protected document.
 For example, attach it to an email and send it.
-Or, save it to your OneDrive and share the link.

 ## Opening and editing the protected document